myresearch-ai/CarND-Traffic-Sign-Classifier-Project/README.md

 -----------|-----------
 Train size|34,799
 Test  size|12,630
-Image shapes|(32, 32, 3)
+Image shapes|32x32x3
 Number of classes|43

-A pipeline of image transformations were implemented.
-Using prior knowledge of image transformations that prove effective for classification purporses, we chose the following techniques:
+A pipeline of image transformations was implemented.
+Insipred by transformations that previously worked well on traffic sign classifications e.g LeCun, the following [OpenCV2](https://opencv.org/) wrapper functions were implemented following standard practice:

-* Scaling
+* Warping affine
-* Warpiing
+* perspective Transform
 * Brightness
-* Translation

 These were implemented as function utilities that were applied in a pipeline to each individual image.
 The image  below shows a result after applying the translation utility.